 As I stated before, there is no magic formula for the perfect keyword density.
-The old days of "keyword stuffing" is over, so expect penalties if you are forcing keywords and keywords phrases into your content, no matter what the density.
+The old days of "keyword stuffing" are over, so expect penalties if you are forcing keywords and keyword phrases into your content, no matter what the density.

-There is a science in the measuring keywords and keyword phrases when it comes to the search engines algorithms.
-The words that are used less frequently on the Internet weight much heavier, so they must be sprinkled lightly throughout the content.
-This rule does not apply to most sites, especially since the Internet is overly flooded with content, and there are very few words that are not excessively repeated online.
+There is a science in measuring keywords and keyword phrases when it comes to search engine algorithms.
+The words that are used less frequently on the Internet weigh much heavier, so they must be sprinkled lightly throughout the content.
+This rule does not apply to most sites, especially since the Internet is over-flooded with content, and there are very few words that are not excessively repeated online.

 Now, for those who are creating content with commonly used words, what is the right density?
 There have been top SEO specialists who say 2%, some say 5%, some 8%, and some even 12%, and in actuality, they could all be right.
-The magically number you are looking for is ever changing based on factors related to your page, or to the search term for that matter.
-The competiveness of a phrase or term is an issue to consider, as well as how much content is actually on the page.
-A page with 100 words and a keyword density rate of 6% may seem spammy, and possibly end up penalized, but a page with 1,000 words, and a keyword density rate of 6% could be considered the "sweet spot" for good rankings.
+The magical number you are looking for is ever-changing based on factors related to your page, or to the search term for that matter.
+The competitiveness of a phrase or term is an issue to consider, as well as how much content is actually on the page.
+A page with 100 words and a keyword density rate of 6% may seem spammy and possibly end up penalized, but a page with 1,000 words and a keyword density rate of 6% could be considered the "sweet spot" for good rankings.